 Mapping, outcrop sampling, and geophysical programs were completed by GlobeTrotters from 2014 with the objective of resolving the exploration target.
 Property-scale mapping approximated the hydrothermal footprint and outcrop sampling confirmed the hydrothermal system as copper-bearing.
 GlobeTrotters commissioned concurrent induced polarization (IP), DC resistivity, and magnetic surveys in July 2014.
-Very low resistivity was persistent across the survey area and low magnitude chargeability anomalies were outlined but chargeability and resistivity responses were difficult to reconcile with the initial mapped geology.
+Very low resistivity was persistent across the survey area and low values of chargeability were outlined but chargeability and resistivity responses were difficult to reconcile with the initial mapped geology.
 Subsequent fieldwork resulted in a more accurate map of post-mineral volcanic cover and its role interfering with geophysical response beneath the post-mineral cover.
 This mapping also resolved alteration patterns that suggest one or more hydrothermal centres are located under post-mineral volcanic cover.
 Critically, the outer fringes of a potassic alteration zone are exposed near the edges of cover.
+In Q2 of 2022, the Company staked an additional 1,000 hectares of claims contiguous with the existing mineral concessions to evaluate the potential for the extension of the porphyry-related hyrothermal system further to the northwest under the post mineral cover.